IshworMoktan/Avocado-flutter-challenges/README.md

 # Technical Significance:
 This application demonstrates the effective utilization of Flutter and BLoC for efficient state management.
 It delivers a feature-rich and interactive experience, enabling users to explore posts, comments, and multimedia content.
 The app showcases the seamless integration of external APIs and multimedia resources into a Flutter application, exemplifying modern mobile app development practices.

-This is the application showcase:
+# This is the application video showcase: